 After receiving his Master of Public Administration (MPA) degree from SDSU two years later, he began his public service career in the Office of Budget and Management Services (OBMS) and, later, in the Office of the City Manager, in the City of Oakland, CA. Roger attended Golden Gate University’s (GGU) doctoral program in Public Administration in the evening while serving in Oakland.
 He received his degree five-years later.
 Roger became a city manager the same month that he received his doctoral degree.

 Roger has written, edited, and been a contributing author to nearly 50 books dealing with cities.
-Many of his books focus on various aspects of cities, and highlight national best practices being used to improve the quality of their services as well as their livability.
+Many of his books focus on various aspects of cities, and highlight the national best practices being used to improve the quality of their services as well as their livability.
 These best practices include minimizing the negative impact of automobiles, growth management, the restoration of nature, the positive aspects of using the arts for inner-city renewal, and state-of-the-art economic development practices.
-Roger has also written about the importance of strategic planning, financial management, and how to properly plan for the future of America’s cities.
+Roger has also written about the importance of strategic planning, evolving immigrant services, financial management, and how to properly plan for the future of America’s cities.

 Roger's presentations focus on societal trends impacting our cities.
 He stresses that public officials should proactively plan for the future, rather than merely react to events as they occur.
 Based on his recent research, he also focuses on city (town) and college (gown) relationships.
 This process enhances the quality-of-life for all of the stakeholders in a community.

 Dr. Kemp has been appointed to the following academic positions following his professional city management career on the East and West Coasts of the United States:

 Henry C. Lee College

 University of New Haven

 * Distinguished Adjunct Professor

 Executive MPA Program